Kalasa

-Kalasa is a tehsil located in Chikkamagaluru district in Karnataka.
-Kalasa is home to the Kalaseshwara Temple dedicated to Lord Shiva.
-Kalasa lies 92 Kilometres South-west of Chickmagalur and is located on the banks of the Bhadra River.
+Kalasa is a taluk located in Chikmagalur district in Karnataka.
+Kalasa is home to the Chandranatha Jain Basadi and Kalaseshwara Temple dedicated to Shiva.
+Kalasa lies 92 Kilometres West of Chickmagalur and is located on the banks of the Bhadra River.
 Kannada language is spoken here.

 Santara dynasty

 The history of this region is also associated with the Santara dynasty, a medieval ruling dynasty located in present-day Karnataka, India.

-Edgar Thurston mentions that the Santaras were among the powerful Bunt chiefs who seem to have exercised control over a greater part of the Tuluva country before the rise of the Vijayanagara Empire.
-The Santaras were Jains and had matrimonial relations with the Saivite Alupa royal family of the canara region.
-The Santaras built a number of Jain monuments and were responsible for the spread of Jainism in the Tulu Nadu and Malenadu region of Karnataka.
+Edgar Thurston mentions that the Santaras were among the powerful Bunt chiefs who seem to have exercised control over a greater part of the Tulu Nadu before the rise of the Vijayanagara Empire.
+The Santara dynasty and Alupa royal family both adherents of Jainism, are recorded to have maintained matrimonial alliances.
+The Santaras built a number of Jain monuments and patronised Jainism for nearly a thousand years in the Tulu Nadu and Malenadu region of Karnataka.
 During this period, the Santara ruler Veera Pandya Bhairarasa erected the monolith of Bahubali in Karkala.